2.11 Additional components

 By its nature, Veeam Cloud Connect is a service that needs to be exposed over the public internet to serve users.
 Because of this, network security solutions like firewalls should be deployed and properly configured in order to protect Veeam Cloud Connect.

 Different technical solutions and business requirements lead to different security designs.
 For this reason, it makes little sense to describe a detailed firewall design for Veeam Cloud Connect.
-Instead, this book suggests two high-level design concepts to use when protecting Veeam Cloud Connect:
+Instead, we suggest two high-level design concepts to use when protecting Veeam Cloud Connect:

 • Separate different logical components in different security zones: For example, keep cloud gateways and NEAs in different and separated areas.
 Because they are components that need to be exposed over the internet, a compromise on these machines will not lead to a compromise of the entire Veeam Cloud Connect environment.

 • Reduce network connections to a minimum: You should have firewalls authorizing any communication between components.
 You can do so by opening the minimum number of required TCP/UDP ports.
-Chapter 3 and 4 describe these ports in detail.
 Note that firewall placed in between Gateways and Wan Accelerators/Repositories/Proxies should be able to sustain the heavy traffic that is expected, otherwise the firewall may become a bottleneck of the Cloud Connect environment.

 Load balancers